AdobeDocs/experience-platform.de-DE/help/release-notes/2022/march-2022.md

 {style=&quot;table-layout:auto&quot;}

-Weitere Informationen zu den verfügbaren Funktionen finden Sie im Abschnitt [Query Service - Übersicht](../../query-service/home.md).
+For more information on available features, refer to the [Query Service overview](../../query-service/home.md).

 ## Quellen {#sources}